-Question: When does the exclusion of Article 1, paragraph 3.5 apply?

-Answer: Where the pressure equipment is directly contributing to the functioning of the vehicle (see guideline 1/46) and the vehicle is defined in one of the directives 70/156/EEC, 74/150/EEC and 92/61/EEC and the item of pressure equipment is assessed by type approval under one of these directives or by single approval of the vehicle under national regulations, it is excluded from the PED.

-If not, the PED applies.
+Question When does the exclusion of Article 1, paragraph 2 (e) apply?
+Answer Where the pressure equipment is directly contributing to the functioning of the vehicle (see PED Guideline A-46) and the vehicle is defined in the directive 2007/46/EC or Regulation (EU) No 167/2013 or Regulation (EU) No 168/2013 and the item of pressure equipment is assessed by type approval under one of these directives or by single approval of the vehicle under national regulations, it is excluded from the PED.
+If not, PED applies.
+Reason Note [x]

+Accepted by Working Party Guidelines (WPG) on: 08/12/2015 Accepted by Working Group Pressure (WGP) on: 15/03/2016

+Pressure Equipment Directive PED 2014/68/EU Commission's Working Group "Pressure"

+Guideline related to: Article 1 paragraph 2 (e)
-Question: Are items of pressure equipment installed on vehicles covered by the PED?

-Answer: Article 1 paragraph 3.5 excludes from the scope of the directive "equipment intended for the functioning of vehicles defined by the following Directives and their annexes:

-- Council directive 70/156/EEC of 6 February 1970 on the approximation of the laws of the Member states relating to the type-approval of motor vehicles and their trailers;

-- Council directive 74/150/EEC of 4 March 1974 on the approximation of the laws of the Member states relating to the type-approval of wheeled agricultural or forestry tractors;

-- Council directive 92/61/CEE of 30 June 1992 relating to the typeapproval of two or three-wheel motor vehicles"

-For example, the following items directly contributing to the functioning of the vehicles are within this exclusion: tanks such as the auxiliary tanks for braking energy systems (which may be covered by the directive 87/404/EEC on simple pressure vessels that does not contain an exclusion for equipment installed in vehicles), LPG, CNG or hydrogen tanks, those hydraulic systems contributing to the functioning of the vehicle such as shock absorbers.
+Question Are items of pressure equipment installed on vehicles covered by the PED?
+Answer Article 1 paragraph 2 (e) excludes from the scope of the directive "equipment intended for the functioning of vehicles defined by the following legal acts: Directive 2007/46/EC of the European Parliament and of the Council of 5 September 2007 establishing a framework for the approval of motor vehicles and their trailers, and of systems, components and separate technical units intended for such vehicles (Framework Directive) (OJ L 263, 9.10.2007, p.
+1).
+Regulation (EU) No 167/2013 of the European Parliament and of the Council of 5 February 2013 on the approval and market surveillance of agricultural and forestry vehicles (OJ L 60, 2.3.2013, p.
+1).
+Regulation (EU) No 168/2013 of the European Parliament and of the Council of 15 January 2013 on the approval and market surveillance of two- or three-wheel vehicles and quadricycles (OJ L 60, 2.3.2013, p.
+52).
+For example, the following items directly contributing to the functioning of the vehicles are within this exclusion: tanks such as the auxiliary tanks for braking energy systems (which may be covered by the directive 2014/29/EU on simple pressure vessels that does not contain an exclusion for equipment installed in vehicles), LPG, CNG or hydrogen tanks, those hydraulic systems contributing to the functioning of the vehicle such as shock absorbers.
 An item of pressure equipment not contributing directly to the functioning of the vehicles is covered by the PED (e.g. air conditioning system, fire extinguisher, fixed LPG tanks in camping-cars for heating or cooking purposes only).
-For hydraulic systems see also guideline 3/13.

-Note: Article 1 paragraph 3.15 excludes pressure equipment consisting of a flexible casing.
+For hydraulic systems see also PED Guideline C-13.
+Reason Note Article 1 paragraph 2 (o) excludes pressure equipment consisting of a flexible casing.
 Tyres and airbags (air cushions) are within this exclusion.
+See also PED Guideline A-45.

+Accepted by Working Party Guidelines (WPG) on: 08/12/2015 Accepted by Working Group Pressure (WGP) on: 15/03/2016

+Pressure Equipment Directive PED 2014/68/EU Commission's Working Group "Pressure"

-Guideline related to: Article 1 paragraph 2.1.1, Article 9 paragraph 3, Article 15 paragraph 2
+Guideline related to: Article 2 (2); Article 13 paragraph 2, Article 19 paragraph 1

-Question: Is it correct to have a spare bundle of a shell & tube heat exchanger CE marked separately from the CE-marking of the heat exchanger ?

-- Answer: No. - Reason: A shell & tube heat exchanger is one vessel with two chambers (guideline 2/19); it is not permissible to have one chamber of a vessel separately CE-marked.
-A bundle is a component of a heat exchanger, it is not an item of pressure equipment
+Question Is it correct to have a spare bundle of a shell & tube heat exchanger CE marked separately from the CE-marking of the heat exchanger?
+Answer No. Reason A shell & tube heat exchanger is one vessel with two chambers (PED Guideline B-19); it is not permissible to have one chamber of a vessel separately CE-marked.
+A bundle is a component of a heat exchanger, it is not an item of pressure equipment.
+See also PED Guidelines A-03, A-22, D-09 and G-19 Note [x]